SemiFL: Semi-Supervised Federated Learning for Unlabeled Clients with Alternate Training: Experiments

-\textbf{Comparison with SSL Methods}\; We demonstrate the results of Fully Supervised and Partially Supervised cases and existing SSL methods for comparison in Table~\ref{tab:result}.
+\textbf{Comparison with SSL methods} \; We demonstrate the results of Fully Supervised and Partially Supervised cases and existing SSL methods for comparison in Table~\ref{tab:result}.
 The Fully Supervised case refers to all data being labeled, while in the Partially Supervised case, we only train the model with the partially labeled $N_{\mathcal{S}}$ data.
 Our results significantly outperform the Partially Supervised case.
-In other words, SemiFL can substantially improve the performance of a labeled server with unlabeled clients in a communication efficient scenario.
-For IID data partition, our method performs competitively with the state-of-the-art SSL methods.
+In other words, SemiFL can substantially improve the performance of a labeled server with unlabeled clients in a communication-efficient scenario.
+Our method performs competitively with the state-of-the-art SSL methods for IID data partition.
 Moreover, it is foreseeable that as the clients become more label-skewed for Non-IID data partition, the performance of our method degrades.
 However, even the most label-skewed unlabeled clients can improve the performance of the labeled server using our approach.
 A limitation of our work is that as the supervised data size decreases, the performance of SemiFL degrades more than the centralized SSL methods.
 We believe it is because we cannot train labeled and unlabeled data simultaneously in one data batch.